Scam hijacks Google Chrome browser, tries to get your personal data

 Finally, it’s important to remember that no legitimate company would ever intentionally freeze a browser and force a user to reveal sensitive personal information.

-“Microsoft and Apple do not send unsolicited email messages or make unsolicited phone calls to request personal or financial information or fix your computer," Malwarebytes said in a blog post.
-"Treat all unsolicited phone calls or pop-ups with skepticism.
-Do not provide any personal information."
+Large tech companies do not send unsolicited messages or make unsolicited phone calls in order to obtain personal or financial information.
+Therefore it's important not to provide any personal information in the case of unsolicited requests.